 Gallstones and other gallbladder conditions are caused both by excessive levels of cholesterol and the absence of healthy fats in our body.
 However, and I hate to burst your bubble, hydrogenated fats, partially-hydrogenated fats, trans fats, and genetically-modified oils are bad for you.
 Unfortunately, these are the kind of fats often found in processed and deep-fried food.

 As we have enumerated in our past blog about the different kinds of fats, below are some gallbladder-friendly oils that we can use for our meals:

 - Flax oil – use cold only and keep refrigerated

 - Olive oil – 375-410 degrees

 - Avocado oil – 520 degrees

-It is important to note, however, that not all of these can be used for cooking.
-Flax oil should be used cold only as it goes rancid quickly when not refrigerated and even kept cold is only good for 6 months.
-The smoke point of an oil is the temperature at which these oils produce toxic smoke.
-Avocado oil and olive oil have higher smoke points with avocado going to 520 degrees Fahrenheit before smoking.
-And note than several oils are now available in spray cans which allows for lightly coating the food and using much less.
+However, it is essential to note that not all of these can be used for cooking.
+Flax oil should be used cold only as it goes rancid quickly when not refrigerated, and even kept cold is only good for six months.
+The smoke point is the temperature at which these oils produce toxic smoke.
+Avocado oil and olive oil have higher smoke points, with avocado going to 520 degrees Fahrenheit before smoking.
+And note that several oils are now available in spray cans which allows for lightly coating the food and using much less.

 So if you really must fry, you can use avocado for higher heat, then olive or coconut.
-However, if you think that unhealthy fried food will suddenly become good for you just because you have used a healthy oil for frying, it doesn’t work that way.
+However, it doesn’t work that way if you think that unhealthy fried food will suddenly become good for you just because you have used a healthy oil for frying.
 Doughnuts and fried soda will still be bad for your health.